 - people with a severe mental impairment

 - live-in carers who look after someone who is not their partner, spouse, or child under 18

 Contact your local council if you’re unsure about whether you can get a discount or who’s responsible for paying.

 To show that you do not qualify as an adult for Council Tax, you’ll need a declaration from your employer stating that:

 - you will not be paid more than £195 a week

 - the training leads to a qualification accredited by a body recognised by the Office of Qualifications and Examinations Regulation (Ofqual) or the Scottish Vocational Education Council (SVEC)

 If you get a Council Tax discount by mistake

 You must tell your council.
-If you don’t, you could get a fine.
+If you do not, you could get a fine.

 The council may ask you to pay back the discount.